Lebanese protests, politics resume with a new, virus twist

 Over the past months, the protests lost some of their momentum and were subsequently interrupted by the outbreak or the pandemic.
 Activists, however, said they were resuming the movement but would protest inside their cars, in line with safety measures.

-Some of the protesters wore masks with Lebanon’s red and white flag with a green cedar tree.
+Some of the protesters wore masks with Lebanon’s red and white flag with a green cedar tree as they drove around in convoys in major cities.
+In some cases, protesters gathered on foot, violating government-imposed health safety measures.

 “We are here to tell them that the revolution will stay, the revolution will not die,” said Hassan Makahal, a protester.
 “We are going back to the streets and stronger than before.”